-To better observe the correlation between the factors on pair wise and how the correlation vary over time, we calculated the Pearson correlation between each pair of factor on a rolling window basis with daily data.
-1995 seems to be a year when the correlations between factors shifted dramatically.
+To better observe the correlation between the factors pairwisely and how the correlations vary over time, we calculated the Pearson correlation of daily returns for each pair between the five factors on a rolling window basis.
+A quick glance may suggest you to look at around year 1995, as it seems to be a time when the correlations between factors shifted dramatically.
 Some factors may even have correlation turned from negative to positive or the other way round since 1995.
 2008 financial crisis seems to be another turning point of some correlations.
+Trying to explain the patterns if there are any, are difficult, but a relatively safer conclusion is the that the correlation structure is extremely unstable and should heavily depend on market regimes.